 The Northam Care Trust has been awarded a grant by the Department for Work and Pensions (DWP) to assist people aged 16 to 24 on Universal Credit back into employment.

-The £2 billion DWP scheme will see young people being offered six-month work placements, with wages for a minimum of 25 hours per week being fully paid by the Government.
+The £2 billion DWP scheme will see young people being offered six-month work placements, with wages of up to 25 hours a week being fully paid by the Government.